Adults with the healthiest sleep patterns had a 42 percent lower risk of heart failure.

 Tips for finding and protecting yourself with CI insurance coverage

-Firstly, there are roughly 60 different insurance companies offering ci insurance.
+Firstly, there are roughly 60 different insurance companies offering critical illness insurance.
 Consequently there can be significant differences in prices and coverage options.

 Therefore comparing coverage and pricing can be to your advantage.